 - Contradictions and errors are human and inevitable.

 - Social contracts on different levels define the framework for peace, liberty and prosperity.

 - Humans are part of the nature.
-All parts of the nature, even plants and dead nature, have the rights, e.g. a dignified life and a dignified death, or to eat and be eaten.
+All parts of the nature, even plants and dead nature, have the rights, e.g. to become and to perish, to have a dignified life and a dignified death, or to eat and be eaten.